Programs & Projects

 America's First Forest

 America's First Forest: Carl Schenck and the Asheville Experiment tells the story of how Carl Schenck, a German forester, came to America in 1895 to manage the forests at the Biltmore Estate in Asheville, North Carolina.
-The 1-hour documentary film is produced for the Forest History Society by Bonesteel Films.
+The 1-hour documentary film was produced for the Forest History Society by Bonesteel Films.
 Additional funding made it possible to develop educational materials for middle school students.

 Oral History Interviews